-With the increasing threats, the Federal Energy Regulatory Commission has been managing cybersecurity standards for power systems, but investor-owned utilities operate outside the jurisdiction of the FERC, leaving them on their own to manage and fund cybersecurity threats.
-We’ll help you be sure your energy and utilities operation is in compliance, regardless of whether it is managed by the FERC.
+With the increasing threats, the Federal Energy Regulatory Commission (FERC) has been managing cybersecurity standards for power systems, but investor-owned utilities operate outside the jurisdiction of the FERC, leaving them on their own to manage and fund cybersecurity threats.
+We’ll help you be sure your energy and utilities operation is in FERC compliance, regardless of whether it is managed by the FERC.

 There is a lot of demand placed on energy utilities, which can mean there is not enough security to cover the need.
-IBM reports that ransomware has risen by more than 250% and damages are expected to exceed $5 billion by the end of the year.
+IBM reports that ransomware has risen by more than 250% and damages are expected to exceed $5 billion by the end of 2020.
 Keep the grid secure from threats.

 DirectDefense will help you achieve FERC compliance and close the cybersecurity gaps in your energy utility.